 The Sykes’ Blue Monkey (Cercopithecus mitis albogularis) is also called the Sykes’ Monkey.
 It is native to eastern Kenya in Africa.

 The Blue Monkey does not look blue, but its face has a blue tinge.
 It is grey or dark-grey with white ears and a white collar.
-It has brown-orange eyes, black feet and legs.
+It has brown-orange eyes, black feet, and black legs.

 The Sykes’ Blue Monkey can grow to about 60 centimetres (24 inches).
 Its tail is very long at 55-109 centimetres (22-44 inches).